 If you cannot make any of the hours listed above, students can schedule an appointment via email.

 The Department of Psychology is proud to announce the following award recipients:

-For an undergraduate major who shows exceptional ability and promise.
-This year's recipient is Reggie Romain.
+For a graduating undergraduate psychology major who displays exceptional ability and promise, this year's recipient is Sangida Akter.

-For the most academically accomplished Psychology major, chosen based on grade point average.
-This year's recipient is Luis Fernandez.
+For the most academically accomplished psychology major, chosen based on grade point average, this year's recipient is Katherine Scardino.

 Created to honor the life and work of Dr. Kenneth B. Clark in furthering our understanding of psychology and race in America, it is awarded to a student for contributions to similar issues.
-This year's recipient is Angelo Laine.
+This year's recipient is: Michael Jesson.